benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br/>

 #### Notes
-{1}: Decoupling as far as space and time is concerned.
+<a class="notes">{1}</a>: Decoupling as far as space and time is concerned.
 Publish/Subscribe introduces a different type of coupling, namely: semantic coupling.

-{2}: EventStream is NOT a distributed solution and is only intended to be implemented within a single application.
+<a class="notes">{2}</a>: EventStream is NOT a distributed solution and is only intended to be implemented within a single application.

-{3}: Scala type `Any` is roughly equivalent to Java Object, that is, the root type that all others derive from.
+<a class="notes">{3}</a>: Scala type `Any` is roughly equivalent to Java Object, that is, the root type that all others derive from.

-{4}: e.g. `Subscriber(f: Message => Unit)` where `class Message(topic: String, payload: Any)` however, wrapping plain values this way is bad practice and should be avoided.
+<a class="notes">{4}</a>: e.g. `Subscriber(f: Message => Unit)` where `class Message(topic: String, payload: Any)` however, wrapping plain values this way is bad practice and should be avoided.

-{5}: We could also design our system to do full pattern matching, however each `onEvent` type function would need to return a specific type (i.e. `Unit`) and explicitly deal with the default case where no pattern could be matched.
+<a class="notes">{5}</a>: We could also design our system to do full pattern matching, however each `onEvent` type function would need to return a specific type (i.e. `Unit`) and explicitly deal with the default case where no pattern could be matched.
 For example:

 {% highlight scala %}
 val onEvent = (topic: String, payload: Any) => topic match {